12 Best Lakes in Austria

 The lake is surrounded by the Karwendel and Rofan mountains and offers many opportunities for hiking and biking.
 Nearby Bärenkopf mountain offers great trails up to the summit, from where you'll get panoramic views over the lake.

-Mondsee is a lake near Salzburg that offers a wide variety of water sports -including diving boards, giant slides, plenty of windsurfing, and the chance to canoe or rent your own electric boat to take on the waters.
+Mondsee is a lake near Salzburg that offers a wide variety of water-related things to do – including diving boards, giant slides, plenty of windsurfing, and the chance to canoe or rent your own electric boat to take on the waters.

 At 11 kilometers long, Mondsee is a relatively large lake with calm blue waters.
 Luckily for swimmers, this is also one of the warmest lakes in the region, with water summer temperatures reaching a very balmy (by Austrian standards) 27 degrees Celsius.